sparksammy/CallieNaps_Blue/README.md

 Maybe, if someone were to fork it, yes.
 It *is* heavily inspired by Calamari (The ROBLOX scripting tool, not the squid.) and Custom Lua VM (but just without some of the the custom), so maybe.

 ## What about Windows 10?
-If someone forked it, replaced the bypass code with this: https://github.com/sparksammy/ReturnCheck and compiled/linked it in Visual Studio, maybe.
+If someone forked it, replaced the bypass code with this: https://github.com/sparksammy/ReturnCheck and compiled/linked it in Visual Studio as a DLL, maybe.